 What difference does a Hybrid Database Strategy Make?

-Statistics show that most companies using the hybrid cloud need distributed data sources for their data and analytics use cases.
+Statistics show that most hybrid cloud companies need distributed data sources for their data and analytics use cases.
 While data is key to any application, it matters a lot in a hybrid environment!

 An effective database strategy clubbed with a hybrid environment, called a hybrid database strategy, helps: